J. Douglas (Doug) Archer

 Church of the Brethren Minister

 Welcome.
-I am the Peace Studies Librarian at the Hesburgh Libraries of Notre Dame serving as its liaison to the Joan B. Kroc Institute for International Peace Studies.
+I am the Peace Studies, Global Affairs and Political Science Librarian at the Hesburgh Libraries of Notre Dame serving as its liaison to the Joan B. Kroc Institute for International Peace Studies, the Keough School of Global Affairs and the College of Arts and Letters' Political Science Department.
 For most of my library career I have also been a reference librarian (or as my wife might put it, a professional know-it-all).
 "No subject too obscure.
 We'll answer your question or find someone who can."

 My interests include but are in no way limited to: